uspki/policies/domain-auth-methods.md

 8. [ Deleted ]
 9. [ Deleted ]

-10. **TLS Using a Random Number (embedded in a Certificate)** - By confirming the presence of a Random Value within a Certificate on the Authorization Domain name which is accessible by the CA via TLS over an Authorized Port
+10. **TLS Using a Random Number (Embedded in a Certificate)** - By confirming the presence of a Random Value within a Certificate on the Authorization Domain name which is accessible by the CA via TLS over an Authorized Port

 11. **Other methods** -